dibyendumajumdar/C/docs/ctour.md

      general right-shift operator.

-8. A number of special cases are simplified, such as divi- sion or multiplication by 1, and shifts by 0.
+8. A number of special cases are simplified, such as divi- sion or multiplication by `1`, and shifts by `0`.

-The unoptim routine performs the same sort of processing for unary operators.
+The `unoptim` routine performs the same sort of processing for unary operators.

 1.   `*&x` and `&*x` are simplified to `x`.

-2. If r is a register and c is a constant or	the  address of  a  static  or	external  variable,  the expressions `*(r+c)` and `*r` are turned into	a  special  kind  of name  node which expresses the name itself and the off-
+2. If `r` is a register and `c` is a constant or	the  address of  a  static  or	external  variable,  the expressions `*(r+c)` and `*r` are turned into	a  special  kind  of name  node which expresses the name itself and the off-